getsentry/spotlight/packages/website/src/content/docs/reference/integration.md

 ---
 title: Integration
-description: Interface of an intergration
+description: Interface of an integration
 ---

 ```ts